Dre Campbell Farm

 Neem oil, extracted from the seeds of the neem tree, is a common organic pesticide used by organic farmers worldwide.

-To use neem oil for Japanese beetles, combine two tablespoons of neem oil and a teaspoon of liquid soap with a gallon of water.
+To use neem oil against Japanese beetles, mix 2 tablespoons of neem oil with 1 teaspoon of liquid soap in a gallon of water.

 3. Row Covers